bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 | `60`              | ![](images/complex/inlining-pdeg-3.png) |
 | `ENTER`           | ![](images/complex/inlining-pdeg-4.png) |

-Notice that the complex number separator is the combination of an Angle symbol and a Degree symbol, which indicates that the input is expecting the angle to be entered in degrees.
+Notice that the complex number separator is `∠°` (angle degree) which indicates that the input is expecting the angle to be entered in degrees.
 After the `ENTER`, the input buffer is parsed and a complex number is pushed into the `X` register of the RPN stack.

 Note also that the number was *entered* in polar form, but the number is *displayed* in rectangular form.
 That is because the rendering of complex number